ngoc-truong/tinyhabits/README.md

 ToDo:

+- After adding a behavior: Change state of behaviors
 - Ability to edit aspiration
 - After adding an aspiration, delete values.aspiration in TextInput
 - After adding an aspiration, show a message for successfull addition